joost-morsink/FF-admin-module/doc/arch/database.md

 We will use PostgreSql to store all data relevant to the business domain and processes.
 The database will contain all complex calculation logic as well, leaving only the presentation to the application layer.

+> #### Assumption
+>
+> We assume we will not change database engines in the nearby future.
+> This combined with the performance benefit of having computionally complex logic close to the data leads us to this choice.
+> If we would prefer portability over performance, we would have chosen to implement this logic in the application.

 ## Event storage

 The entire chain of events will be stored in Git.